articles

 Presidents' Day

-Are you confused, are you wondering what happened to Presidents' Day?
+Presidents' Day is NOT a federal holiday although it is a state holiday in California and many other states - are you confused?
 Me too, so I did some digging.
 There is a lot of conflicting information, but I found while many call this holiday "Presidents' Day" and the three day weekend that comes along with it, it's not actually a National Holiday.
 Somewhere along the line retailers and marketers started the Presidents' Day specials and big sales every year and it was so successful it just stuck.

-There have been several unsuccessful attempts to officially change the National Holiday to "Presidents' Day," one back in 1951 wanted to celebrate all of our presidents, then again later and attempt to have a Presidents' Day to honor both Lincoln and Washington.
+There have been several unsuccessful attempts to officially change the National Holiday of Washington's Birthday to "Presidents' Day," one back in 1951 wanted to celebrate all of our presidents, then again later an attempt to have a Presidents' Day to honor both Lincoln and Washington.
 The National holiday stands today as Washington's Birthday, but many states including California instead observe "Presidents' Day.
 Either way both Washington's Birthday and Presidents' Day are both observed on the third Monday in February.

 photohoo from Getty Images Signature via Canva